vippsas/vipps-solutions/taxi-companies/pay-through-taxi-app.md

 ### Step 4.
 Confirm the order

-Upon authorization, the Vipps app should automatically redirect the customer to your app.
+Upon authorization, the Vipps MobilePay app should automatically redirect the customer to your app.
 Confirm that the order has been successful in your app.

 ### Step 5.
 Capture the amount due